From humans in Canada to battery caged chickens in the United States, which animals have the hardest lives: results

 Ultimately, we ended up with a wide range of ratings going from 81 (strongly net positive) to -57 (strongly net negative).
 Some of the reports were pretty surprising and ended up changing our intuitions (for example, many wild animals were worse off than in our initial views).
 Others were not that surprising (for example, the rankings of factory farmed hens).

 Our full spreadsheet, with all the ratings as well as links to the 1-page reports, gives specific descriptions as to why certain animals and situations received certain ratings.
-We feel as though there is lots of room to improve these numbers, particularly with deeper investigation into the lives of wild animal.
+We feel as though there is lots of room to improve these numbers, particularly with deeper investigation into the lives of wild animals.
 But we limited our time on these reports due to finding that, historically, within our cost-effectiveness analysis, factors like these did not end up carrying the most weight or being the source of highest variability.
 For example, the cost of an intervention can vary by several orders of magnitude, and more logistical factors were more often the deciding factor when deciding between the most promising looking interventions.

 If you want to receive information about our latest reports, subscribe to our newsletter.
 Once a month we will send you a summary of our progress.